What is Budd Chiari syndrome?

 To manage your ascites you will be given diuretics and placed on a low-sodium diet.
 This will mean no added salt on your food and also only eating foods that are very low in salt, avoiding processed and cured foods and snacks such as crisps and biscuits.
 A dietician can help you adjust your diet.

 Please visit the support section of our website for information on Support groups in your area or visit our Useful Links section for other organisations who may be able to offer information and support.
-Another organisation offering support:
+An organisation offering support which may help:

 A registered charity committed to the prevention of thrombosis and the provision of information andsupport for people already receiving anticoagulant and anti-platelet therapy.